dimplevr/minoan_museum/README.md

 # Minoan_museum

-A windows form application about demonstrating
+A windows form application about demonstrating exhibits of the Minoan Museum.

 ## Description

-An in-depth paragraph about your project and overview of use.
+Minoan_Museum application is a windows form application written in C#.
+A user or guest can log in and

 ## Getting Started